 Bangor Ladies Choir are based in Bangor Northern Ireland on the coast of County Down by the shores of Belfast Lough.

-The Choir membership now stands at 62 ladies.
+The Choir membership in 2023 stands at 78 ladies …. and counting …..as each year we recruit new members.
 Being part of the choir requires two very important elements - dedication and commitment - and it is evident that, over the years, these have remained at the core of the choir, demonstrating the loyalty of the choir members not only to each other but to keeping the talent of choral singing alive and well!
-Excellent performances just don't happen and a lot of hard work and effort is put in at every rehearsal, however, the camaraderie, enjoyed by everyone, is also a very special part of being a Choir Member.
+Excellent performances just don't happen, and a lot of hard work and effort is put in at every rehearsal, however, the camaraderie, enjoyed by everyone, is also a very special part of being a Choir Member.

 In 2005 the local Council of the borough of North Down conferred the status of Borough Ambassador on Bangor Ladies Choir.
 This was the first conferment ever to an external Organisation outside of the Council Membership and the Choir were privileged and proud to accept this unique position.
 In 2015 the Borough of North Down merged with the neighbouring Borough of Ards and in 2022 when City Status was conferred, the Choir were again appointed the first Ambassadors of the new City of Bangor.
 At the Conferment Ceremony led by Her Royal Highness, The Princess Royal, Princess Anne, the Choir were honoured to perform in her presence.
 The Choir is extremely privileged to hold the honorary role of City Ambassadors and will always promote the City of Bangor, the Borough of Ards and North Down and indeed Northern Ireland - irrespective of whether our travels take us across the Province or across the world.